 Their stadium didn’t become known as the ‘Theatre of Dreams’ because the likes of Ferguson and Busby parked a bus there.
 United, love them or loathe them, are a team that has to be swashbuckling, exciting, living on the knife edge.

 All those elements are anathema to Mourinho and it is doubtful if that leopard is ever going to change his spots at this late stage.

 Given the antipathy towards Van Gaal’s defensive mindset in his time there, it can’t be long before Mourinho is turned upon.
-Only a prolonged Champions League campaign will keep many on side but next summer – the one before his generally disastrous third season – could be a lively one at Old Trafford according to the latest odds at the top rated online casinos.
+Only a prolonged Champions League campaign will keep many on side but next summer – the one before his generally disastrous third season – could be a lively one at Old Trafford according to the latest odds.

 Meanwhile, Jurgen Klopp just can’t help antagonising even those who support him can he?
 Introducing a bit of squad rotation is pretty much standard these days, but to leave Coutinho and Firmino on the bench for the local punch up with Everton was just asking for trouble, especially when West Bromwich Albion are the next visitors to Anfield and he could rest them then instead.

 Even in normal times if you play Everton, as Liverpool boss, you have to win.
 But if you voluntarily sideline your best players, you quadruple the stakes.
 And sure, Liverpool should have won, but they didn’t and plenty of fans will have trouble in forgiving Klopp for what they will understandably see as a dereliction of duty.
 His meltdown in the post-match interviews only underlined that he realised he had dropped a monumental clanger for he betrayed the one abiding principle of English football – if you can, you must humiliate your local rivals.